Kitware/vtk-book/VTKBook/12Chapter12.md

 We start by exploring the scalar and vector fields in the data.
 By calculating the magnitude of the velocity vectors, we derive a scalar field.
 This study has a particularly interesting vector field around the post.
 We seed the field with multiple starting points (using points arranged along a curve, referred to as a *rake*) and experiment with parameters for the streamlines.
 Streampolygons are particularly appropriate here and do a nice job of showing the flow downstream from the post.
 We animate the streamline creation by moving the seeding line or rake back and forth behind the post.

 Following our own advice, we first display the computational grid.
-The following Tcl code produced the right image of **Figure 12-14**.
+The following Tcl code produced the right image of {ref}`Figure 12-14 <Figure-12-14>`.

 ``` tcl
 # read data